 Sensitivity readers must be a part of the culture(s) or identity/identities they are reading for.

 We need readers in all areas of racial, ethnic, and religious diversity, sexual and gender orientation, and mental and physical illnesses and disabilities.

 The charade works like this.
-The government finds (or creates) a charity, lavishes it with taxpayers' money and encourages it
+The government finds (or creates) a charity, lavishes it with taxpayers' money and

-ludicrous PC extremists at Cardiff Metropolitan University' have banned phrases such as right-hand man and gentleman's
+ludicrous PC extremists at Cardiff Metropolitan University' have banned phrases such as right-hand man and gentleman's agreement

-agreement under its censorship rules governing what students and staff are allowed to say.
+under its censorship rules governing what students and staff are allowed to say.